sickozell/SickoCV/README.md

 - module testing

 ## **changelog**
-- sickoPlayer: added 'Store Sample in Patch' feature
+- sickoPlayer, wavetabler, drumPlayer, drumPlayer+, drumPlayerXtra: added 'Store Sample in Patch' feature
+- clocker: fixed a bug when time signatures are in eights
 - all module with leds displays: added module drag&drop when over leds displays

 # SickoCV v2.5.10